Shirazi people: Persian and Arab origins

-Most contemporary academics reject the authenticity of the primarily Persian origin claim.
+Some contemporary academics reject the authenticity of the primarily Persian origin claim, although recent genetic evidence confirms the existence of Persian admixture.
 They point to the relative rarity of Persian customs and speech, lack of documentary evidence of Shia Islam in the Muslim literature on the Swahili Coast, and instead a historic abundance of Sunni Arab-related evidence.
 The documentary evidence, like the archaeological, "for early Persian settlement is likewise completely lacking."
+However an important thing to note is the fact that Iran at the time was majority Sunni not Shia.
 There are also several different versions of stories about the settlement of Shirazi along the Swahili Coast.
-In his seminal 1983 article "The 'Shirazi' Problem in East African Coastal History," J. de V. Allen wrote that he hoped his work would "bury for once and for all the idea that East African Shirazis must be ultimately descended from immigrants from the Persian Gulf.
-It is clear that, even if there were such immigrants and some of them played an important role in the early days, the Shirazi phenomenon itself is a purely African one."

 The Shirazi people have been linked to the Lamu Archipelago – islands in the Indian Ocean close to north Kenya, which oral traditions claim were settled by seven brothers from Shiraz in south Iran.
 The Lamu archipelago descendants then moved south in the 10th and 11th centuries.
 This is contested and the opposing view states that the Shirazi legend took on new importance in the 19th century, during the period of Omani domination.
 Claims of Persian Shirazi ancestry were used to distance locals from Arab newcomers.
 The emphasis that the Shirazi came very long ago and intermarried with indigenous locals is revisionist politics that attempts to fuse the Shirazi origins theory with Swahili heritage according to this view.